oscar-system/GAP.jl/README.md

 ## Install

-To install this package in Julia, use
+To install this package in Julia:
 ```
-] add GAP
+using Pkg; Pkg.add("GAP")
 ```

 ## Basic usage